redding/dassets-lessv1/README.md

 require 'dassets-lessv1'

 Dassets.configure do |c|

-  c.root_path '/some/root/path'
+  c.source "/path/to/assets") do |s|

     # register the Lessv1 engine to your source extension
     c.engine 'less', Dassets::Lessv1::Engine

   end

+end
 ```

-Put your `.less` source files in your source path and digest them.
-Lessv1 will compile their content using the 1.x.x LESS ruby compiler, switch their extension to `.css`, and write the output to the output path.
+Put your `.less` source files in your source path.
+Dassets will compile their content using the 1.x.x LESS ruby compiler, switch their extension to `.css`, and write the output to the output path.

 ## Why LESS 1.x.x?